elastic/kibana/x-pack/plugins/encrypted_saved_objects/README.md

 ...
 ```

-5. Instancicate an EncryptedSavedObjects client so that you can interact with Saved Objects whose content has been encrypted.
+5. Instantiate an EncryptedSavedObjects client so that you can interact with Saved Objects whose content has been encrypted.

 ```typescript
 const esoClient = encryptedSavedObjects.getClient();